Giant ExpressWay 2 Folding Bike

 I have found that off-road loose surface riding is a good way to gain bike handling skills.
 When I was at school, much of my long distance riding was on gravel roads using a standard racing bike with narrow tyres.
 I also took my children on some slow rides around a local BMX track, when they were learning to ride normal bikes.

 With suitable bike skills a suspension is not required for recreational off road riding.
 Partially lifting off the saddle when negotiating bumps removes a lot of stress from the bike and the body.
 The bike simply rocks back and forth.
 This is just like a Mars Rover, which operates without any suspension.
-Similar skills are required for comfortable horse riding.
+Similar skills are required for BMX bikes and comfortable horse riding.

 Wellington has many cycle trails with easy access from the central City.
 For example, the Pencarrow Head ride can start with a ferry trip to Days Bay.
 The Hutt River Trail can start with a train or Ferry trip to Petone or a down-valley trip can start from Upper Hutt.
 A Kennett Brothers book, "Wellington's Best Bike Rides", is recommended.